vc27/dnd/5e/The Lord Masters ReQuest/Characters.md

 - druidic, hairy, extremely dirty and smells like an animal just gave birth to it
 - speaks with a strange lack of flow, almost broken common, but it always makes sense

-# The Dead King & his Demon Master
+# The Dead King & his Demon Companion

 # Feritas